IvanHGuevara/PyGEVO/README.md

 population.showTopTen()
 ```

-PyGE has also the capability to cythonize the whole project, in order to have better performance.
+PyGEVO has also the capability to cythonize the whole project, in order to have better performance.
 For this we call the Compiler and indicate it to compile the project (to import Cython classes is always recommended to use pyximport):

 ```python
 from compiler import Compiler